-- The minimum local share is 20% of total eligible project costs (excluding 100% local items). - b.
+- 5. Federal Participation - a.
+The maximum federal share for projects under the TASA Program is 80% of total eligible project costs (excluding 100% local items).
+Federal funds are also capped at the approved amount shown in the current TIP. - b.
+Federal funding participation for TASA projects is either the federal participation rate approved for the project, or the total federal funds approved for the project, whichever is less. - 6.
+Local Participation - The minimum local share is 20% of total eligible project costs (excluding 100% local items). - b.
 The local share for TASA projects is required to be in cash from local, state or other non-federal sources.
 These projects are not eligible for softmatch credit, or 100% Federal funding participation, regardless of Federal or state eligibility.
-Planning is not considered as local share. - 7.
-Planning The planning funding approved for a SRTS Plan is that Plan's funding cap.
+Planning is not considered as local share. - Planning The planning funding approved for a SRTS Plan is that Plan's funding cap.
 Any unused funds cannot be transferred to a SRTS Plan's recommended infrastructure project.
 Up to 10% of the annual TASA allocation may be set aside to fund SRTS District-wide Plans. - Preliminary Engineering The preliminary engineering funding may be adjusted from the original amount approved as long as the project's total cap is not increased (see 11 below).
-Up to 25% of the annual TASA allocation may be set aside to fund preliminary engineering.
+Up to 25% of the annual TASA allocation may be set aside to fund preliminary engineering. - 9.
+Right-of-Way - a.

-9. Right-of-Way

-- a.
 The right-of-way funding may be adjusted from the original amount approved as long as the project's total cap is not increased (see 11 below). - Right-of-way acquisition may be included only as a part of the cost for the entire project, not as a stand alone project. - Construction/Capital Purchases the construction funding may be adjusted from the original amount approved for funding as long as the project's total cap is not increased (see 11 below). - 11.
 TASA Funding Cap TASA projects have a combined preliminary engineering, right-of-way and construction cap of \$700,000 in federal funds.
 Assuming an 80% Federal share, total project cost should not exceed \$875,000.
 Any cost above this amount is the responsibility of the local sponsor. - 12.
 Project Cost Increases Project phases scheduled in the next fiscal year will be updated in AMATS funding program to reflect the latest estimates.
 Project sponsors must submit revised project cost estimates for the phase that is scheduled in the next fiscal year.